Juggernaut102/tp/docs/UserGuide.md

 - Validate the file with a JSON linter before saving.

 2. **Adding Entries**
-- To add a new person, append a new object to the `persons` array.
+- To add a new student, append a new object to the `persons` array.
 - To add a new subject, append a new object to `subjects`.
   </box>